Completeness of Exponentials and Beurling's Theorem on $\mathbb{R}^n$ and $\mathbb{T}^n$: Introduction

 Several classical results (referred as uncertainty principles in general) in harmonic analysis deal with the phenomenon that a function on the real line and its Fourier transform cannot simultaneously be `small', for example if one decays rapidly at infinity then the other cannot vanish on a `large set' unless both vanish identically.
 As a manifestation of this fact, we note the following: if a function $f$ on $\R$ satisfies the estimate

 and its Fourier transform $\widehat{f}$ vanishes on a set of positive Lebesgue measure, then $f$ is zero almost everywhere.
-This is due to the fact that here $\widehat{f}$ turns out to be holomorphic on a domain containing the real line because of the rapid decay on $f.$ The same conclusion holds if we interchange the conditions on $f \in L^1(\R)$ and $\widehat{f}.$ So it is natural to study the interrelation of the optimal nature of the set on which one vanishes and the allowable decay of the other.
+In fact, here $\widehat{f}$ turns out to be holomorphic on a domain containing the real line because of the rapid decay on $f.$ The same conclusion holds if we interchange the conditions on $f \in L^1(\R)$ and $\widehat{f}$ due to the fact that $\R$ is its own unitary dual.
+So it is natural to study the interrelation of the optimal nature of the set on which one vanishes and the allowable decay of the other.

-Plenty of classical literature is available on this \cite{B, I, K, L1, PW} which studied results of this kind on the real line $\R.$ Among these results, perhaps the most general one is due to Beurling \cite{B, K}: \begin{Thm}[Beurling] Let $\mu$ be a complex Borel measure on $\R$ such that
+Plenty of classical literature are available on this, mainly due to Ingham \cite{I}, Paley-Wiener \cite{PW}, Levinson \cite{L1} and Beurling \cite{B} which studied results of this kind on the real line $\R.$ Among these results, the most general one (in terms of smallness of vanishing set) is due to Beurling \cite{B, K} for complex (necessarily finite) Borel measures.
+We define the Fourier transform $\widehat{\mu}$ of a complex measure $\mu$ on $\R$ (in the classical sense) as a continuous function by